 - Zest of 1 small lemon (finely grated, ideally using a Microplane grater)

-- Cut the lard or shortening into the flour using a pastry cutter/pastry blender or fork, or pulse them together with a food processor a few times until just blended.
+Cut the lard or shortening into the flour using a pastry cutter or fork, or pulse them together with a food processor a few times until just blended.
 Transfer mixture to a large mixing bowl.

-- When cookies are completely cooled, sprinkle them liberally and evenly with powdered sugar (tip: the best way to do this is to use a fine-mesh sieve, held high above the cookies, and firmly tap the side of the sieve with the fingers of the other hand).
+When cookies are completely cooled, sprinkle them liberally and evenly with powdered sugar.
+The best way to do this is to use a fine-mesh sieve, held high above the cookies, and firmly tap the side of the sieve with the fingers of the other hand.